ui5-community/ui5-ecosystem-showcase/packages/ui5-task-zipper/README.md

         "path/to/foo.js": "foo.js"  # file will be placed in root of ZIP file "path/to/files/bar.js": "some/custom/dir/bar.js"
 ```

-> :warning: For UI5 Tooling V3 the configuration `afterTask: uglify` needs to be adopted to `afterTask: generateVersionInfo`.
-This works for the UI5 Tooling V2 and V3.

 ### Select the dependencies to include